Understanding How University Guidelines Address Privacy and Security Issues of Generative AI in Academic Settings: Methodology

 \section{Methodology}

-{\bf Main research question:} {\em How are universities addressing the privacy and security risks associated with the adoption of GenAI in higher education, and what strategies do they propose to mitigate these risks in policy and practice?}

-To answer this question, we conducted a qualitative analysis of university-level GenAI policy documents (or guidelines).
+To answer our research questions in \S~\ref{sec:intro}, we conducted a qualitative analysis of university-level GenAI policy documents (or guidelines).
 Our approach allows us to characterize the early governance landscape, identify emerging privacy and security measures and risk framings.
 We then examine how institutions are developing guidance to manage vulnerabilities associated with GenAI adoption.
-To achieve this goal, we employed a structured qualitative coding and analysis process, enabling us to surface cross-institutional patterns and evolving requirements in privacy and security-aware GenAI integration from a globally representative sample of university guidelines.
-Below, we outline our process.
+We employed a structured qualitative coding and analysis process, enabling us to surface cross-institutional patterns and evolving requirements in privacy and security-aware GenAI integration from a globally representative sample of university guidelines.

-{\bf Data collection and sampling.} Our data collection focused on publicly accessible GenAI guideline documents published by universities around the world.
-We conducted this effort between June and December 2024, and we selected universities based on the ``2024 QS World University Rankings''~\cite{qs-2024}, which has been well-established in the methodology of cross-comparative policy studies~\cite{becker-cse19,weichert-cse25}, prioritizing this well-established metric for its global recognition and comprehensive evaluation of teaching, research, and international outlook.
+{\bf Data collection and sampling.} Our data collection focused on publicly accessible GenAI guideline documents published by universities globally.
+We conducted this effort between June and December 2024, and we selected universities from the ``2024 QS World University Rankings''~\cite{qs-2024}, which has been well-established in the methodology of cross-comparative policy studies~\cite{becker-cse19,weichert-cse25} for its global recognition and comprehensive evaluation of teaching, research, and international outlook.